Finance minister says Panama could scrap land sale after protests

 Various groups, including teachers and transportation workers, have gone on strike and blocked roads across the country in their opposition to the land sale plan.

-Instead of selling the land, which the government has said would bring in about $390 million over the next 10 years, including related taxes, De Lima said the government co u ld in crease the rent charged to the 2,000 companies leasing space in the free trade zone, the largest in the Americas.
+Instead of selling the land, which the government has said would bring in about $390 million (243 million pounds) over the next 10 years, including related taxes, De Lima said the government could increase the rent charged to the 2,000 companies leasing space in the free trade zone, the largest in the Americas.

 "That increase will go to a trust fund that is administered by Colon," De Lima said in the email.